struktured/model-vis/README.md

 moment only the gaussian process regression model is supported, but the intention is to add tensorflow and oml to the list.

-Please view the examples package, which generates a surface plot of the squared sum of two gaussianly distributed values.
+Please view the examples package for more details, which generates a surface plot of the squared sum of two gaussianly distributed values.